ark-network/ark/simulation/README.md

 # Simulation Framework for Server Testing

-This simulation framework is designed to test the **ASP (Ark Server Provider)** by simulating multiple clients performing various actions over several rounds.
+This simulation framework is designed to test the **Ark Server** by simulating multiple clients performing various actions over several rounds.
 It reads simulation configurations from YAML files, validates them against a predefined schema, and executes the simulation accordingly.